-No Lyft employee will contact you over phone, text, or e-mail asking for personal info unless you reach out to us first.
-Don’t provide the following info unless you contacted us first:
+Lyft won't contact you via phone, text, or e-mail asking for personal info unless you reach out to us first.
+Don’t provide the following info if you didn't reach out first:

 If anyone ever asks for the above, it may not be Lyft.
 If you didn’t reach out to us, the best thing to do is hang up or ignore the message.

 Phishing scams try to trick users into giving out account or personal info.
 Phishers use this info to log into your account, impersonate you, and even steal your earnings.